electrode-io/electrode/samples/universal-react-node/README.md

 ```
 Service worker currently does not work with webpack dev server.
 You need to build first and then run the server.

-## Instructions for boostrapping new electrode application
+## Instructions for boostrapping/Scaffolding new electrode application
-You can bootstrap a new electrode webapplication from scratch by doing:
+You can bootstrap a new electrode web application from scratch by doing:

 ```bash
 npm install -g yo generator-electrode gulp